EEN421/EEN421.github.io/_posts/QWEN.md

 Answering questions for one household or one lab.

+Costing less than a decent pair of running shoes.

 The interesting part isn't that a Raspberry Pi 4B can outperform a GPU server.

 It can't.